RPegoud/MachineLearningBlog/content/post/temporal_differerence_learning/index.md

 In order to compare the key differences between the algorithms, we use two metrics (keep in mind that the results depend on the input parameters, that were identical among all models for simplicity):

 * The **number of steps per episode**: this metric characterizes the rate of convergence of the algorithms towards an optimal solution.
-It also describes the behaviour of the algorithm after convergence, particularly in terms of exploration.
+It also describes the behavior of the algorithm after convergence, particularly in terms of exploration.
 * **Average cumulative reward**: the percentage of episodes leading to a positive reward

 Analyzing the number of steps per episode (see plot below), reveals several aspects of model-based and model-free methods:

 * **Model-Based Efficiency**: Model-based algorithms (Dyna-Q and Dyna-Q+) tend to be more **sample-efficient** in this particular Grid World (this property is also observed more generally in RL).
-This is because they can plan ahead using the learned model of the environment, which can lead to quicker convergence to near-optimal or optimal solutions.
+This is because they can plan ahead using the learned model of the environment, which can lead to quicker convergence to near optimal or optimal solutions.

-* **Q-Learning Convergence**: Q-learning, while eventually converging to a near-optimal solution, requires more episodes (125) to do so.
+* **Q-Learning Convergence**: Q-learning, while eventually converging to a near optimal solution, requires more episodes (125) to do so.
 It's important to highlight that Q-learning performs only **1 update per step**, which contrasts with the multiple updates performed by Dyna-Q and Dyna-Q+.

 * **Multiple Updates**: Dyna-Q and Dyna-Q+ execute **101 updates per step**, which contributes to their faster convergence.
 However the tradeoff for this sample-efficiency is computational cost (see the runtime section in the table below).